 - To assist the Board of Directors in developing and evaluating potential candidates for executive positions and to oversee the development of executive succession plans. - To review and approve corporate goals and objectives with respect to compensation for the Company's senior management team, evaluate the senior management team's performance in light of those goals and objectives, and, either as a committee or together with the other independent directors, determine and approve the senior management team's compensation levels based on this evaluation.
-In determining the long-term incentive component of the senior management team's compensation, the Compensation Committee shall consider the Company's performance and relative stockholder return, the value of similar incentive awards to chief executive officers at comparable companies, and the awards given to the Company's senior management team in past years. - · To make recommendations to the Board of Directors with respect to non-senior management team compensation, incentive-compensation plans and equity-based plans.
+In determining the long-term incentive component of the senior management team's compensation, the Compensation Committee shall consider the Company's performance and relative stockholder return, the value of similar incentive awards to chief executive officers at comparable companies, and the awards given to the Company's senior management team in past years. - To make recommendations to the Board of Directors with respect to non-senior management team compensation, incentivecompensation plans and equity-based plans.
 The Compensation Committee shall also provide oversight of senior management's decisions concerning the performance and compensation of other Company officers. - To review the Company's incentive compensation and other stock-based plans and recommend changes in such plans to the Board of Directors as needed.
-The Compensation Committee shall have and shall exercise all the authority of the Board of Directors with respect to the administration of such plans. - To produce the compensation committee report on executive compensation to be included in the Company's Proxy Statement. - · To review on an annual basis director compensation and benefits.
+The Compensation Committee shall have and shall exercise all the authority of the Board of Directors with respect to the administration of such plans. - · To produce the compensation committee report on executive compensation to be included in the Company's Proxy Statement. - To review on an annual basis director compensation and benefits.

-The Compensation Committee has authority to retain such compensation consultants, outside counsel and other advisors as the Compensation Committee, in its sole discretion, may deem appropriate.
+The Compensation Committee has the authority to retain or obtain advice from, as well as determine the appropriate compensation of, such compensation consultants, outside counsel and other advisors as the Compensation Committee, in its sole discretion, may deem appropriate.

 Our Compensation Committee is currently comprised of Messrs.
-House, Sokolow and Duff, with Mr. House serving as the Chairman, all of whom were determined by the Board of Directors to be independent of the Company.
+House, Sokolow and Duff, with Mr. House serving as the Chairman, all of whom were determined by the Board of Directors to be independent of the Company based on NASDAQ's definition of "independence".
 The Compensation Committee does not formally meet on a regular basis, but only as circumstances require.
-During fiscal 2012, the Compensation Committee held three meetings, acted by unanimous written consent in lieu of a meeting one time, and also held numerous informal discussions.
+During fiscal 2013, the Compensation Committee held three meetings, acted by unanimous written consent in lieu of a meeting one time, and also held numerous informal discussions.